DKISTDC/dkist/docs/howto_guides/replacing_asdfs.rst

 The extension name and package it references will vary.
-This warning means that an extension needed to properly parse the ASDF file is missing or outdated.
+This warning means that the `dkist` package or one of it's dependencies is out of date.
 To correct this, you should update your Python tools installation with

 .. code-block:: bash